-The amount of sugar in the blood naturally fluctuates, but should stay within a normal range.
+The amount of sugar in the blood naturally fluctuates but should stay within a normal range.
 The preferred way to test blood sugar is after fasting overnight for at least eight hours.
 A fasting blood sugar level less than 100 milligrams of sugar per deciliter of blood is considered normal.
 If fasting sugar levels are still 100 to 125 milligrams, this indicates prediabetes.

-Oral Sugar Tolerance Test
+Oral Glucose Tolerance Test

-(2-hour Post-Glucose Challenge) This test can be done by visiting a lab or a healthcare professional after at least an eight-hour fast and drinking a sweet liquid that contains a lot of sugar (75 grams).
+(2-hour Post-Glucose Challenge)

+This test can be done by visiting a lab or a healthcare professional after at least an eight-hour fast and drinking a sweet liquid that contains a lot of sugar (75 grams).
 Blood sugar levels will be measured before drinking the liquid, one hour later and again two hours later.
 If blood sugar levels reach between 140 and 199 mg/dL after two hours, this indicates prediabetes.

-Criteria for Diagnosing Diabetes
+Criteria for Diagnosing Prediabetes or Diabetes

-A1C ≥ 5.7 -6.4 percent (prediabetes)
+A1C $\geq$ 5.7 -6.4% (prediabetes)

-A1C ≥ 6.5 percent (diabetes)
+$A1C \ge 6.5\%$ (diabetes)